Pseudoreality/Roblox-Identities/README.md

   - Notes: This member is intended for strictly internal usage only.
     - The overall strictest security on the list.
     - You will see this security commonly on serialization-only properties and backend functions, events, and callbacks.
-    - Most of this securities members are only exposed through the Full API Dump
+    - Most of this security's members are only exposed through the Full API Dump
     - The official Roblox docs say CoreScripts can use this[^robloxSecurityReference], but they're lying because I haven't been able to get CoreScripts to access these members.
       - Here's an image of me trying to call `Player.GetGameSessionID()` from a CoreScript: ![](https://cdn.discordapp.com/attachments/980231791984144384/1081561357813567488/image.png)
 * NotAccessibleSecurity